JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ###### *Nov 2020 updates: Wriggle family added, and a drop-down menu at the top*
 ###### *Oct 2020 updates: added new game Worm Jazz, update to Puddle Knights, added game Serpent Fusion, added long lost Jack Lance snakebird level, new snakefall levels, added designer's note for Snakekans*

-Here is a collection of all the snake puzzle games known to humans (the snakes, we believe, are not cognizant of them nor can they feel pain), along with descriptions, pictures, and a few awards at the end.
-I'll try to write an update whenever a new game is released.
+Here is a collection of all the snake puzzle games known to humans.
+(The snakes, we believe, are unaware and also cannot feel pain)  I'll try to write an update whenever a new game is released.
 The purpose of this article

 -----